ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 #### Step 2.
 Add Skeleton grid syntax

-Next, let’s implement the Skeleton grid system as we learned above.
+Next, let's implement the Skeleton grid system as we learned above.
 Note how we integrate the HTML5 elements as if they were divs.
 This is okay!

 <p class="file-name">index.php:</p>
 ```html